spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/sales/returns/managing-returns.md

 title: Managing returns
 description: In this article, you will know how to manage returns in the Back Office.
 originalLink: https://documentation.spryker.com/2021080/docs/managing-returns
+originalArticleId: 52e17a39-524b-49a9-8add-40103a721653
 redirect_from:
   - /2021080/docs/managing-returns
   - /2021080/docs/en/managing-returns
+  - /docs/managing-returns
+  - /docs/en/managing-returns
 ---

-After a [return](https://documentation.spryker.com/2021080/docs/return-management-feature-overview) has been [created by a Back Office User](https://documentation.spryker.com/2021080/docs/managing-orders#creating-a-return) or by a [Shop User](https://documentation.spryker.com/2021080/docs/shop-guide-creating-a-return), it appears on the *Orders > Returns* page.
+After a [return](/docs/scos/dev/features/{{ page.version }}/return-management/return-management-feature-overview.html) has been [created by a Back Office User](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/sales/orders/managing-orders.html#creating-a-return) or by a [Shop User](/docs/scos/dev/features/{{ page.version }}/return-management/return-management-feature-overview.html#return-management-on-the-storefront), it appears on the *Orders > Returns* page.
 On this page, you can manage the returns as follows:

 * View the return details
 * Set the return statuses